rbisdorff/Digraph3/docSphinx/pearls.rst

 Bipolar-valued propositional calculus
 .....................................

-In order to formalize the previous intuitions, we are attaching to any logical proposition or stement *P* a characteristic function *r(P)* taking value in the decimal interval [-1.0;+1.0] with follolwing semantics:
+In order to formalize the previous intuitions, we are attaching to any logical proposition or stement *P* a characteristic function *r(P)* taking value in the decimal interval [-1.0;+1.0] with following semantics:

   - :math:`0.0 < r(P) \le +1.0` means statement *P* is **more true than false**;
   - :math:`-1.0 < r(P) < 0.0` means statement *P* is **more false than true**;